Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 > [!IMPORTANT]
-> You can download the EXE from the [Releases page](https://github.com/Seminko/Ascension-TSM-Data-Sharing-App/releases).
+> You can download the app from the [Releases page](https://github.com/Seminko/Ascension-TSM-Data-Sharing-App/releases) - ATDSA_vX.X.rar.

 > [!CAUTION]
 > Will most likely be blocked by Windows Defender / Antivirus software